ciacicode/gatsby-theme-document/README.md

 ## Social Media Icons

 The social media icons in the header can be edited in the `gatsby-config.js` file, under social.
-Currently, you can only add Twitter and Github links.
+Currently, you can only add Twitter and Github and Bitbucket links.

 ## SEO, Site Image, and Manifest Icons